-Yes, there is such a thing as “Business Writing.”
-Certainly, it’s different from Academic Writing (what we learned in school).
+Yes, there is such a thing, and we even have a Business Writing class.
+Certainly, it’s different from Academic Writing (what we all learned in school).
 In fact, Academic Writing isn’t very welcome in the business world.
 Long, cascading sentences are difficult to read and require extra time and attention to understand.
 High-level vocabulary slows communication also.

 Sometimes, writing e-mails, reports, and other documents can cause great difficulty.
 It’s a terrific challenge to communicate clearly and efficiently with others.

-Does your writing cause confusion?
 Do the words you choose mislead your readers?
 Does your writing cause people to say, “What?” instead of, “I understand”?

 Poor communication at work causes: absenteeism, turnover, conflict, tension, low productivity, complaints, wasted time, and low morale.
 Proper communication positively impacts every part of the organization: leadership, sales, external customer service, and the day-to-day interactions of all internal customers.
 By addressing and resolving communication problems now, you and your business are moving toward building a more pleasant workplace environment and saving money at the same time.